 In the light of blockchain technology and public, permissionless blockchains (distributed ledgers) in particular, there is no switch between proper and improper uses, data is accessible by everyone.
 Whereas you can argue that you — at least — remain pseudonymous, de-anonymizing your BTC address may be easier than you think.

-Which in turn creates the imminent need for technologies and blockchains like the Secret Network to step in.
-It is an encouraging thought that there are networks like the Secret Network, already building the infrastructure that will reclaim our privacy while interacting, transacting on Public Permissionless Distributed Ledgers.
+Which in turn creates the imminent need for technologies and blockchains like the Secret Network (or more importantly Monero) to step in.
+It is an encouraging thought that there are networks like the Secret Network, already building the infrastructure that will try and reclaim privacy while interacting, transacting on Public Permissionless Distributed Ledgers.

 There are myriads of reasons why this should be the case as indicated above and as it will be further analyzed in the following section of this chapter.

 Why do we need privacy preserving blockchains?
 Secret Network’s claim.

 Secret Network claims to be the first blockchain with privacy-preserving smart contracts.
 Thus, applications built on the Secret Network can utilize encrypted data without revealing it to anyone, including the very nodes securing the network.
 This, in turn, allows developers to build powerful, permissionless, privacy-preserving applications — Secret Apps.

 Public permissionless blockchains fail to protect privacy by default, by design i.e. through an architectural feature that one may consider as a “flaw”.
 This means that all the data used in smart contracts is exposed to everyone.
 On public permissionless blockchains you are not anonymous, you are at best pseudonymous and everyone can still track your activities.